GOD OF MARTIAL ARTS

 There is also an acupuncture system for humans applied on the abdomen called Sacred Turtle Acupuncture.

 There are many folk tales and popular stories about Zhen Wu and many references to him throughout Chinese literature.

-Here are a few photos from that trip.
+Here are a few photos from that trip:

 Purple Cloud Temple

-It is beautifully situated in a small valley with the main great Wudang mountain rising up behind it.
-Inside it has a great atmosphere, the walls and ceiling are decorated with dragons, yin yang and the eight trigrams, there are many small statues of gods and Taoist warriors armed with lances, spears, halberds, maces and swords and many other exotic martial arts weaponry and there is a large gold statue of Zhen Wu in full armour with a sword.
+It is beautifully situated in a small valley with the main great Wu Tang mountain rising up behind it.
+Inside, it has a great atmosphere.
+The walls and ceiling are decorated with dragons, yin and yang and the eight trigrams.
+There are many small statues of gods and Taoist warriors armed with lances, spears, halberds, maces, swords and many other exotic martial arts weaponry.
+And there is a large gold statue of Zhen Wu in full armour with a sword.

-I stood in a Chi Kung posture under the tree in the snow and really felt just for a moment that there was really something more here than just the high altitude fresh air and excitement about being on the top of Wudang Mountain.
-There was some hard to define special spiritual quality, a sense of quietness, stillness and calm.
+I stood in a Chi Kung posture under the tree in the snow and really felt that there was something more here than just the high altitude fresh air and excitement about being on the top of Wu Tang Mountain.
+There was some hard-to-define special spiritual quality; a sense of quietness, stillness and calm.